 Unlike a broken leg or arm, the brain impacts personality so changes in an individual may be striking and permanent.
 It is important that if you have suffered some sort of brain injury, no matter how minor, you or your loved one is evaluated by a health care provider as soon as possible.

 Contact Our Baton Rouge Brain Injury Lawyers For Help

 Many victims of traumatic brain injuries will never be the same.
 Complex injury cases like TBI deserve the best possible legal support.

 The Palmintier Law Group can help.
 We have successfully resolved many cases for people who continue to suffer from the lifelong, life-changing effects of such an injury.
-Call us today at 225-325-0275 to discuss how we can help.
+Call us today at 225-325-0275 or fill out our online form to discuss how we can help.